 The University of South Carolina Upstate is concerned about the toll that smoking and tobacco use has on the health and well-being of the University community.
-As a public institution of higher education with departments that have interest in and treat the effects of smoking, second-hand smoke, and other tobacco use, USC Upstate believes it has an obligation to exercise leadership by promoting a healthy tobacco-free environment for its students, faculty, staff, and visitors.
-Effective November 20, 2008, all USC Upstate campuses will follow a policy that provides for a tobacco-free environment.
-Civility and respect are expected by all members of the University community as we make this transition.
-For a full review of the policy, please reference the USC Upstate website.
+As a public institution of higher education with departments that have interest in and treat the effects of smoking, second-hand smoke, and other tobacco use, USC Upstate believes it has an obligation to exercise leadership by promoting a healthy tobacco-free and smoke-free environment for its students, faculty, staff, and visitors.
+As part of a global wellness initiative for the University, USC Upstate shall become a completely tobacco-free and smoke-free campus.
+The policy expands the 2011 smoke-free/tobacco-free policy to include the use of electronic cigarettes (e-cigarettes) of any kind (either prescribed or non-prescribed electronic nicotine delivery devices).
+Civility and respectare expected by all members of the University community as we make this transition.
+For a full review of the policy, please reference the USC Upstate website (www.uscupstate.edu/smokefree).